This text is translated into Russian by google automatic human level neural machine.

 At a poetic rally in Vladivostok in honor of 125 anniversary of Osip Mandelstam, Chinese students read his poems.
 One of them admitted to the correspondent of "ER" that Mandelshtam was for him "the most Russian poet ..."

-15 January turned 125 anniversary of the birth of the poet Osip Mandelstam, one of the most outstanding representatives of the Russian literary "Silver Age".
+January 15 marks the 125th anniversary of the birth of the poet Osip Mandelstam, one of the brightest representatives of the Russian literary "Silver Age".

-He - being in the status of a prisoner by the notorious 58 article (counterrevolutionary activity) - died of starvation and physical exhaustion 78 years ago at the transit point of the Gulag in Vladivostok.
+He - being in the status of a prisoner according to the notorious 58 article (counter-revolutionary activity) - died of hunger and physical exhaustion 78 years ago at the Gulag transit point in Vladivostok.
 The exact place of his burial is still unknown.
-Such was the cruel retribution for a few poetic lines about the "Kremlin highlander", depicting in the unattractive light "father of all peoples" Joseph Stalin.
+Such was the harsh retribution for a few poetic lines about the "Kremlin highlander", depicting the "father of all nations" Joseph Stalin in an unattractive light.

-Despite the severe frost and piercing wind at noon in the park of the Vladivostok State University of Economics and Service (VGUES) 15 January was quite crowded.
-Near the monument to Osip Mandelshtam on his day 125 Anniversary townspeople, connoisseurs of literary creativity, gathered for a poetic rally.
-Organizers were teachers, employees and students of the University, not indifferent to history and literature.
+Despite the fierce frost and the piercing wind at noon in the park of the Vladivostok State University of Economics and Service (VSUES), on January 15, it was quite crowded.
+Near the monument to Osip Mandelstam on his day 125 Anniversary the townspeople, connoisseurs of literary creativity, gathered for a poetry meeting.
+The organizers were teachers, staff and students of the University who are not indifferent to history and literature.

-People carried flowers to the monument, read lines standing beside him, lines from Mandelstam, sang songs written in his poems.
-Among the speakers were foreigners.
-It was especially touching and penetrating in broken Russian: "I returned to my city, familiar to tears, to veins, to children's swollen glands ...".
-This was read by Sun Yun Fung, 20-year-old Chinese student, student of linguistics at the Institute of Foreign Languages of VSUES, native of Primorye Chinese province of Jilin (in total, VSUES has about 600 students from South-East Asia).
+People carried flowers to the monument, read, standing near it, lines from Mandelstam, sang songs written in his poems.
+There were also foreigners among the speakers.
+Especially touching and heartfelt sounded in broken Russian: "I returned to my city, familiar to tears, to veins, to children's swollen glands ...".
+This was read by Sun Yong Fung, 20-year-old student is a Chinese student studying linguistics at the Institute of Foreign Languages of VSUES, a native of the Chinese province of Jilin, neighboring with Primorye (in total, about 600 students from Southeast Asia study at VSUES).

-After Sun Yun Fung finished reciting, I approached him and, gently picking up the words, asked: "Where in a young man brought up in a country with communist ideology such a love for the poet's work, which was considered in the Soviet Union, to put it mildly, an opponent of this ideology "?
+After Sun Yong Fung finished reciting, I approached him and, choosing my words delicately, asked: “Where is in a young man brought up in a country with a communist ideology such a love for the poet's work, who was considered in the Soviet Union, to put it mildly, an opponent of this ideology? "?

-“Mandelstam for me is the most Russian poet.
+“Mandelstam is the most Russian poet for me.
 He finds words and images that touch the deepest feelings in the human soul.
 This is generally characteristic of Russian literature.
-But in particular to Mandelstam, it seems to me, ”the Chinese student answered.
+But Mandelstam in particular - so it seems to me, ”the Chinese student replied.

-After the poetic rally there was an excursion to that place, in the northern part of the city, where in 30-e For years, there was the Vladivostok transit point, intended for the temporary stay of those prisoners, who then had to go - in cramped, terribly crowded ship holds - to Kolyma, extreme north.
+After the poetry meeting, there was an excursion to the place in the northern part of the city, where in 30-e For years there was a Vladivostok transit point, intended for the temporary stay of those prisoners who then had to go - in the cramped, terribly overcrowded ship holds - to the Kolyma, the extreme north.

-Mandelstam avoided such a fate, since already in Vladivostok he was recognized as a "goner", doomed to death.
+Mandelstam escaped such a fate, since already in Vladivostok he was recognized as a "goner", doomed to death.
 He died in the last days of December 1938.
-His body with hundreds of other bodies of the same "reached" then lay for another two or three months in the backyard of the transit point, and then was buried.
-Where - is still unknown.
+His body with hundreds of other bodies of the same "goners" then lay for another two or three months on the outskirts of the transit point, and then was buried.
+Where is still unknown.

-The disgraced poet had long since become an unofficial symbol of the city, where he was destined to die a cruel and unsightly death.
-Today, the military unit of the Pacific Fleet is in place of the Vladpiperpot.
-But there are no memorable signs about the last days of Mandelstam, and other artifacts of the Stalin era.
+The disgraced poet has long become an unofficial symbol of the city, where he was destined to die a cruel and unsightly death.
+At the site of Vladperpunkt, there is a military unit of the Pacific Fleet today.
+But there are no memorial signs about the last days of Mandelstam, and no other artifacts of the Stalin era are contained here.
 Somehow it is not accepted.
-Unless the harsh appearance of the buildings themselves is reminiscent of the time that the poet called the "wolfhound age".
+Is that the harsh appearance of the buildings themselves reminds of that time, which the poet called "the wolfhound century."